awsdocs/amazon-comprehend-developer-guide/doc_source/how-pii-labels.md

-# Labeling documents with PII<a name="how-pii-labels"></a>
+# Labeling PII entities<a name="how-pii-labels"></a>

-You can use Amazon Comprehend to check for the presence of personally identifiable information \(PII\) in your text document, which refers to entity types representing personal data that could be used to identify an individual, such as name, address, bank account number, or phone number\.
-If PII is found in your text document, Amazon Comprehend returns the labels of identified PII entity types\.
+When you run PII detection, Amazon Comprehend returns the labels of identified PII entity types\.
 For example, if you submit the following input text to Amazon Comprehend:

 *Hello Paulo Santos\.
 The latest statement for your credit card account 1111\-0000\-1111\-0000 was mailed to 123 Any Street, Seattle, WA 98109\.*

 The output includes labels that represent PII entity types along with a confidence score of the accuracy\.
 In this case, the document text "Paul Santos", "1111\-0000\-1111\-0000" and "123 Any Street, Seattle, WA 98109" generate the labels `NAME`, `CREDIT_DEBIT_NUMBER`, and `ADDRESS` respectively as PII entity types\.
-For more information about supported entity types, see [PII entity types](how-pii.md#how-pii-types)\.
+For more information about supported entity types, see [PII universal entity types](how-pii.md#how-pii-types)\.

 Amazon Comprehend provides the following information for each label:
 + The label name of the PII entity type\.